Gukyeong Kwon

 January 2016 - December 2020

-• Developed algorithms to detect accident events occurring in driving scenes to ensure safe autonomous driving.
+• Conducted research on accident event detection algorithms to detect abnormal situations in driving scenarios and ensure safe autonomous driving.

 • Introduced a large-scale traffic sign recognition dataset for robust visual understanding under challenging conditions.